supaglue-labs/supaglue/README.md

 ## Roadmap

-Check out our [roadmap](https://docs.supaglue.com/roadmap) to get informed on what we are currently working on, and what we have in mind for the next weeks, months and years.
+Check out our [roadmap](https://docs.supaglue.com/roadmap) to get informed on what we are currently working on, and what we have in mind for the next weeks, months, and quarters.

 ## Community